SHervoe-Hansen/website/content/home/experience.md

     date_start: '2017-08-01'
     date_end: '2021-10-01'
     description: >-
-        Conduced research on the thermodynamic solvation of biomolecules in solution using insilico methods
+        Conduced research on the thermodynamic solvation of biomolecules in solution using insilico methods.\
         Teaching conducted:

         * Stistical Thermodynamics and Molecular Simulations

-        * Python Programming for Chemists
+        * Python Programming for Chemists\

         Supervisor: Mikael Lund

 design: